 White Chocolate Easter Bark

 It's that time of year...You know what I mean.
 Everything becomes pinks, yellows, greens and baby blues.
 Cadbury creme eggs are everywhere.
 M&M Easter candies.
 Oh peeps, we can't forget the peeps.
 Well it's no different in our kitchen.
 I just love the colors of the Easter Bark and this is one of the easiest things you can make at Easter time.

 We had some leftover chocolate from a production run, so we figured why not start with the Easter fun.
-Now in my kitchen I prefer to temper chocolate.
+Now in my kitchen, I prefer to temper chocolate.
 I love the snap and shine from the process.
-But in your kitchen, you may not want to temper the chocolate.
+But in your kitchen, you may want an easy Easter bark and choose not to temper the chocolate.
 I get it.
-It’s a difficult process to master.
-The ingredients won’t change depending on tempering or not.
-So it’s entirely up to you.
-If you want to give tempering a try, here is a quick video from America’s Test Kitchen on the science of tempering and how to do it.
-If you don’t want to bother tempering, you can just pour the chocolate into baking sheet and put it in the refrigerator to cool and set.
+It's a difficult process to master.
+The ingredients won't change depending on tempering or not.
+So it's entirely up to you.
+If you want to give tempering a try, here is a quick video from America's Test Kitchen on the science of tempering and how to do it.
+If you don't want to bother tempering, you can just pour the chocolate into baking sheet and put it in the refrigerator to cool and set.

 Now here is the difference.
 If you temper the chocolate, you can leave this out on the counter and it won't lose the snap and shine.
 If you don't temper the chocolate, you must keep it refrigerated instead.
 Zero difference in taste.
 The process is entirely up to you.

 Can it get any easier than one, two, three?
 You'll love this easy Easter bark recipe.